P站视频

 Workplace policies

 Workplace policies on cannabis use and drug testing vary greatly.
-For example, employers who hire or use federal workers and contractors are required to include drug testing programs in their policies.
+For example, employers who hire or employ federal workers and contractors are required to include drug testing programs in their policies.
 For non-federal employees and contractors, details in a workplace cannabis policy depend on where you are employed, what type of job you have, and what your job duties are.
-In addition, employers must abide by state laws on cannabis use, which can be hard to do if employees work from home or offices in other states.
+Employers must abide by state laws on cannabis use, but this can be hard to do if employees work from home or in offices in other states.

 If you are employed and use cannabis or are thinking of using it, check your workplace policy.
 Here are some things to keep in mind: